Fairfax Citizenship & Naturalization Attorneys

 What to Expect During the Naturalization Process

 If the application is approved and the tests are successfully completed, USCIS will set a date for an oath ceremony.
 At the ceremony, an official may ask the immigrant questions about their activities since the interview date.
-The immigrant will then take an Oath of Allegiance to the United States and will be issued a Certificate of Naturalization, officially becoming a United States Citizen.
+The immigrant will then take an Oath of Allegiance to the United States and will be issued a Certificate of Naturalization, officially becoming a United States citizen.

 Our Client Reviews